|PostgreSQL 8.4.22 Documentation|

 last peer of the current row.
 This is likely to give unhelpful

-redefine the frame by adding a suitable frame specification
+redefine the frame as being the whole partition by adding

 When an aggregate function is used as a window function, it aggregates over the rows within the current row's window frame.
+To obtain aggregation over the whole partition, omit ORDER BY or use ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING.
 An aggregate used with ORDER BY and the default window frame definition produces a "running sum" type of behavior, which may or may not be what's wanted.
-To obtain aggregation over the whole partition, omit ORDER BY or use ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING.
-Other frame specifications can be used to obtain other effects.

 Note: The SQL standard defines a RESPECT NULLS or IGNORE NULLS option for